avikumart/AngleHack-Monthly-Code-Challange---Data-Viz/README.md

 # AngleHack-Monthly-Code-Challange - Data Viz and Storytelling
 A code challenge repo with data visualization and storytelling on world's universities

-# Storytelling theme: World's Top Universities and their rankings📊
+# Project Name: World's Top Universities and their Rankings📊

 In this project, I have analyzed university rankings data to find how world'd top universities have performe over period of past 5 years.
 World's top insitutions are traiblazers in terms of cutting edge research and driving change in world to enhance people's lives acrosss the globe.
 Analyzing university rankings data I found some interesting insights which I would like to articulate here. so let's get started!